 5. Drinks High In Sugar

 You should not reach for both soda and fruit juice with fruit sugar.
 These drinks deliver high fructose corn syrup that will stimulate the production of uric acid.
-According to studies, women and men who consume a lot of fructose and take many drinks with fructose corn syrup will get a higher risk of having gout.
-Instead of sugary beverages, you can stick with water, coffee, tea or pure, fresh-squeezed juice.
+According to studies, women and men who consume much fructose and take many beverages with fructose corn syrup will get a higher risk of having gout.
+Instead of sugary drinks, you can stick with water, coffee, tea or pure, fresh-squeezed juice.

 6. Asparagus And Spinach

 Cauliflower is a bland vegetable and is rich in the uric acid.
 However, vegetables can help your body get rid of the uric acid and purines, so you need not cut them out of the diet completely.
-Besides, they also have nutrients that can reduce insulin resistance that plays an important role in controlling the gout flare-ups.
+Besides, they also have nutrients that can reduce insulin resistance that plays a vital role in controlling the gout flare-ups.

 8. Beans, Peas, And Other Legumes

-Beans, peas, and other legumes also have good sources of uric acid, which can make them become poor food sources for people who have gout.
+Beans, peas, and other legumes also have good sources of uric acid, which can make them become bad food sources for people who have gout.
 According to World’s Healthiest Foods, peas have a moderately high amount of uric acid, which is 5 – 100 milligrams of uric acid per 3.5-ounce serving.
-However, when peas, spinach, and asparagus are eaten in raw form, they will cause less damage than in cooked form, as long as you consume a small portion.
+However, when peas, spinach, and asparagus are eaten in raw form, they will cause less damage than in a cooked way, as long as you consume a small portion.

-If you’re thinking of eating mushrooms as a replacement source for meat, you should think of something else.
+If you are thinking of eating mushrooms as a replacement source for meat, you should think of something else.
 Actually, like legumes, mushrooms are considered to contain a moderately high amount of uric acid.

 Though there has been some discussion about the exact amount of uric acid that oats contain, oatmeal and other foods which contain oats deliver a moderate amount of the uric acid.
 Most doctors recommend that those who suffer from gout should limit their consumption of oatmeal as well as other oat-based foods.

-If you want to know more about superfoods or other vitamins and minerals go to our main Superfoods page.
-After reading the article of top Ten foods high in uric acid, hope that it can help you identify uric acid-rich foods to avoid eating them for your good health.
-If you have any question, or you know other foods high in uric acid, please leave them below.
+If you want to know more about superfoods or other vitamins and minerals, go to our main Superfoods page.
+After reading the article of Top ten foods high in uric acid, hope that it can help you identify uric acid-rich foods to avoid eating them for your good health.
+If you have any question, or you know other foods high in uric acid to avoid gout attacks, please leave them below.